Selling Food: How to Get Started

-- I want to sell food at a local farmer’s market, and maybe at a community festival in the summer.
+I want to sell food at an one or two events or at a community festival.
 How do I get started?

 How can I get licensed to operate a food cart?